joshisn26/Freddie-Mac-Data-Analysis/README.md

 Part 1: Data wrangling
 Data Download and pre-processing:
-Your first challenge is to programmatically download the data from https://freddiemac.embs.com/FLoan/Data/download.php by getting past the login page using Python.
+Programmatically download the data from https://freddiemac.embs.com/FLoan/Data/download.php by getting past the login page using Python.

 Exploratory Data analysis:
 • Write a Jupyter notebook using Python to graphically represent different summaries of data.
 Summarize your findings in this notebook.